 Let's start with the basics as that will make choices a great deal easier.

-DE Design Options
+Double Edge Design Options

 Safety razors tend to look the same but there are actually 4 different designs.
 Those designed came about primarily and were determined by the way the razor blade is changed or replaced.
 There are 2 basic designs for doing this: